AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Is Otter.ai HIPAA compliant?

-Not publicly documented.
+Not publicly documented in the sources we verified.
 Do not treat Otter as HIPAA-eligible without a signed BAA — assume it is not.
-As a rule: no signed Business Associate Agreement means no protected health information (PHI) — regardless of how good the vendor’s general security posture is.
+As a rule: no signed Business Associate Agreement means no protected health information (PHI) — a BAA is the gate, not the security posture.
+A vendor can hold every certification on the market and still be the wrong place for PHI, because what makes PHI processing lawful for a covered entity is the contract, not the encryption.

 What tier should Otter.ai be in an AI acceptable use policy?

-We classify Otter.ai as Limited for a typical 50–500 person company.
-Recording and transcribing meetings triggers consent laws and client-confidentiality duties — usable internally with consent, dangerous on client calls.
-Your own classification should reflect your industry, data types, and which plan/account type your company actually uses.
+We classify Otter.ai as Limited for a typical 50–500 person company, assessed 29 July 2026.
+Otter’s own privacy policy says it trains its AI on de-identified recordings and on transcriptions that may contain personal information — workable internally with consent, dangerous on client calls.
+Your own classification should reflect your industry, data types, and which plan or account type your company actually uses.

 Get the full policy kit